Bryconops munduruku: Taxonomy

 Bryconops munduruku is considered a member of the subgenus Creatochanes in the genus Bryconops.
 It has been regarded as such since its description in 2015.
 It is sometimes listed as a characin, or member of the family Characidae, but a study in 2011 moved the genera Bryconops, Piabucus, and Iguanodectes into a new family, Iguanodectidae.

 Bryconops munduruku has retained its original name, and has no known synonyms.

 Etymology

 The specific epithet of Bryconops munduruku is in reference to its type locality.
-A group of Munduruku Indians, the Tapajós-Tapera, settled in the place that would eventually become Aveiro, which is the municipality where B. mundukuru was discovered.
+A group of Munduruku Indians, the Tapajós-Tapera, settled in the place that would eventually become Aveiro, the municipality where B. mundukuru was discovered.
 The genus name "Bryconops" means "resembling Brycon" ("ops" means "appearance").

 Description

 Bryconops munduruku is a reddish color above the lateral line, with a light-gray belly.
 It reaches a length of about 9.6 cm (3.8) at a maximum.
 The upper regions of the head, jaw, and face are a dark gray color.
 The eyes are red at the upper margin, and yellow everywhere else.
 The dorsal fin has a red base half and a hyaline (clear) outer half, which is a pattern shared by the caudal fin.
 The pectoral and pelvic fins, as well as the first few rays of the anal fin, are yellow.

 It has two humeral spots, which is a similarity it shares with congener B. inpai, but B. inpai has a stripe extending from its anal-fin base to its caudal-fin base whereas B. munduruku has a uniform color pattern therein.
 The adipose fin is black with a clear base, which differentiates B. munduruku from B. inpai and B. piracolina, both of which have entirely black adipose fins.
 B. piracolina can also be told from B. munduruku because its dorsal fin sports a large black blotch.